Enough7/veins/usagenotes.md

 `./examples/veins/erlangen.*.xml` and `erlangen.sumo.cfg` -- example configuration of SUMO that is expected by the example scenario
 `./examples/veins/run` -- a script that starts `opp_run` with some additional parameters (through the python script `./run`)
 `./sumo-launchd.py` -- python script that runs SUMO as needed (see --help)
-`./out` -- directory that will contain object code, libveins.so, and so on.
+`./out` -- directory that will contain object code and so on.
 Created by make scripts.
 `./doc` -- documentation.
 `./images` -- images that can be used by the OMNeT++ GUI.
 `./tests` -- tests.
 `./src` -- contains all code.
+`./src/scripts` -- scripts used to generate the run/debug/memcheck tools.
-`./src/base` -- contains low-level features.
+`./src/veins/base` -- contains low-level features.
 Mostly PHY and MAC tools, battery management, mobility basics, channel sensing.
-`./src/inet` -- (3D) Coordinate representation
+`./src/veins/inet` -- (3D) Coordinate representation
-`./src/scripts` -- scripts used to generate the run/debug/memcheck tools.
-`./src/nodes` -- contains NED files for network
+`./src/veins/nodes` -- contains NED files for network
-`./src/modules` -- contains tools to be used for simulations:
+`./src/veins/modules` -- contains tools to be used for simulations:
-`./src/modules/world` -- contains visualization management for OMNeT++ GUI.
+`./src/veins/modules/world` -- contains visualization management for OMNeT++ GUI.
-`./src/modules/obstacle` -- contains obstacle modeling [for attenuation].
+`./src/veins/modules/obstacle` -- contains obstacle modeling [for attenuation].
-`./src/modules/analogueModel` -- contains signal models.
+`./src/veins/modules/analogueModel` -- contains signal models.
-`./src/modules/phy` -- contains PHY models and PHY<->MAC interfaces.
+`./src/veins/modules/phy` -- contains PHY models and PHY<->MAC interfaces.
-`./src/modules/mac` -- contains MAC models (802.11p/1609.4).
+`./src/veins/modules/mac` -- contains MAC models (802.11p/1609.4).
-`./src/modules/nic` -- contains a network interface for 802.11p.
+`./src/veins/modules/nic` -- contains a network interface for 802.11p.
-`./src/modules/mobility` -- contains mobility models (currently only TraCI).
+`./src/veins/modules/mobility` -- contains mobility models (currently only TraCI).
-`./src/modules/messages` -- contains message types.
+`./src/veins/modules/messages` -- contains message types.
-`./src/modules/application` -- contains actual applications that run ontop of the stack (a TraCI demo app and a basic wave application layer)
+`./src/veins/modules/application` -- contains actual applications that run ontop of the stack (a TraCI demo app and a basic wave application layer)

 ## File types and conventions
 ### NED files